The 5 Steps to a Perfect Croquet Shot

 Learn the fundamental 5 Step shot routine that builds elite consistency.
 A detailed guide to stalking the ball, alignment, focus and follow-through.

-"I'll tell you who does," reveals top player and coach Mary McMahon.
-"Robert Fletcher, he's world champion.
+"I'll tell you who does," says Mary McMahon.
+"Robert Fletcher, a world croquet champion.
 He does it every time.
 Yet we mere mortals think we can go out and play and we don't have to do that."

 As Mary says, "I guarantee you that if you really concentrated on that on every shot that you ever hit, whether it be in practice, you will improve because it will become muscle memory."